ConcurrentProgrammingINFT3030/Assignment/README.md

 # Explanation of the Entity Class
 The original snake game had two 2D arrays that contained the grid data and the snake's positions as Integers.
 Obviously this design doesn't easily allow more than one snake.
 To remedy this I replaced the the grid of Integers with a grid of Entity objects.
 Entity objects can be of three types; *FOOD*, *SNAKE* or *EMPTY*.
-This allows the game board to contain multipule snake objects each knowing their location, size, id, etc.
+This allows the game board to contain multipule snake objects each knowing their location, size, id, etc. Thus we can easily see which two snakes collide and where.